lee-treehouse/little-pay-fare-calc/README.md

 View this project hosted on AWS Amplify at the following URL: https://main.d9umppj6r6ld0.amplifyapp.com/

-# Getting Started with Little Pay Fair Fare Calculator
+# Getting Started with Brittlepay Fair Fare Calculator

-This Project is a Littlepay Coding Exercise by Lee Taylor.
+This Project is a Brittlepay Coding Exercise by Lee Treehouse.
 Instructions for this exercise have been provided in the public folder of this project.

 To successfully use this project, you will need a well formed taps.json file as described in the coding exercise description.
 If needed, one has been provided in the public folder of this project.